mvnaol2026/Gravity-Does-Not-Exist/EN/03_chapters_7-8.md

 **Conclusion.
 Where Do the Mathematical Crutches Lead?**

 Having traced the entire chronological chain of official cosmology, we can fully appreciate the scale of that grandiose logical trap into which modern theoretical physics has driven itself.
-In order to salvage a single, initially absurd mathematical dogma — the concept that our entire infinite material world can be birthed out of an infinitesimally small point—science was forced at every turn to construct new invisible entities and prop up the theory with increasingly cumbersome abstract crutches.
+In order to salvage a single, initially absurd mathematical dogma — the concept that our entire infinite material world can be birthed out of an infinitesimally small point — science was forced at every turn to construct new invisible entities and prop up the theory with increasingly cumbersome abstract crutches.

 Let us look back upon this labyrinth of formulas through which we have passed:

 1. First, Einstein’s equations divide by zero and yield nonsense in the form of infinite density inside a zero volume — the scientific world declares this bug to be a real object named the "Singularity".
 2. To prevent the singularity from devolving into chaos, 26 independent quantum fields, which are materially vacant yet for some reason do not mix, are packed inside a Planckian diameter (10<sup>-35</sup> meters).
 3. To explain why the Universe failed to collapse back, they invent a detonator field — the inflaton, which in 10<sup>-32</sup> seconds inflates empty space faster than light.
 Subsequently, through a mathematical resonance "out of the negative credit of gravitation," it miraculously births real substance by exciting other fields through an unknown mechanism (formulas).
 4. To prevent this substance from scattering as luminous ghosts, at the mark of 10<sup>-12</sup> seconds inside the volume of the Solar System, they instantaneously turn on the Higgs field.
 This field "feels the cold" despite having no structure, and endows particles with mass, remaining eternally immutable during an expansion of billions of times.
 5. To reconcile this nonsense with the observed flat geometry of the cosmos, a single bead is transformed into an infinite garland of concurrently swelling "houses" that expand flush against one another, yet somehow manage not to collide via their boundaries.

 To explain the accelerating recession of galaxies in the finale, they introduce dark energy — a mythical "who-knows-what" whose density does not drop upon expansion and which represents merely a dry number inscribed on the margins of equations.